Algorithms and Data Structures 2

 - Describe an algorithm accurately, concise and unambiguous.

-- Apply algorithms and data structures from the course.
+- Apply algorithms and data structures from the course on a given problem instance.

 - Analyze algorithms and data structures, including being able to determine the worst case, expected, and amortized running time and space consumption in asymptotic notation.